zlatozar/etudes/ComputerSimulation/Notes.md

 - Read the pointer register to find the oprand address
 - Read memory at the operand address to find the operand

+In this way we add a context in the calculation - it depends what we currently have in the register.

 ### Register and Storage (RS)

 #### Indirect bit is 0, R2 is not set and address field is set